 Function as a Type II Search Manager on at least 10 ground missions within the five years prior to making application for this certification.
 Simulations may not be counted toward meeting this requirement.

-Receive a simple majority vote of the member’s group.
+Receive a favorable simple majority vote of the member’s Group.

+Be proposed for Search Manager-I certification by the Conference Training Officer at an ASRC Board of Directors meeting;

-Receive a favorable two-thirds or greater vote of the members present at an ASRC Board of Director’s meeting.
+Receive a favorable two-thirds or greater vote of the ASRC Board of Directors present at the meeting.

-B. Recertification
+C. Recertification

-Document a total of at least 6 incidents as a type II or I Search Manager, for either missing persons or missing aircraft, during the three years immediately prior to the date of application for re-certification.
+Document a total of at least 6 incidents as a type II or I Search Manager, for either missing persons or missing aircraft, during the three years immediately prior to the date of application for recertification.
 Field simulations may be used to fulfill up to 3 of the required shifts.

+Continuing education may only be used for a total of two shifts.

 The requirements for one incident may be fulfilled with 24 hours of category II continuing education.

 The requirements for two incidents may be fulfilled with 40 hours of category I continuing education.

-Continuing education may only be used for a total of two shifts.

 Receive a favorable vote of the ASRC Board of Directors.

-This recertification process does not preclude an SM-I being brought before the ASRC Board of Directors for Review as needed, at any time.

-The review cycle period shall begin the first January of the year following the SM’s initial certification.
+4. The review cycle period shall begin the first January of the year following the SM’s initial certification.

-C. Certification
+D. Certification

-Upon being approved for certification by the ASRC Board of Directors, the ASRC Training Officer will provide a certificate of certification to the member.
-This certificate will be in the official ASRC SM-I Certification Format, as defined by the ASRC Training Officer, and which contains at a minimum:
+Upon being approved for certification by the ASRC Board of Directors, the ASRC Conference Training Officer will provide a certificate of certification to the member.
+This certificate will be in the official ASRC SM-I Certification Format, as defined by the ASRC Conference Training Officer, and which contains at a minimum:

 The full name of the Appalachian Search and Rescue Conference;